ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

 }
 ```

+### Running the 'hello' Service

-Now, you can run the service by running the following command.
+Run the service by executing the command below.

 ```bash
 $ ballerina run hello_world.bal